tdilauro/Simplified-wiki/Resources.md

 * From the premises of a library, anyone can download full documents in PDF format.
 They can also get EPUB format, but only by using the mobile site.
 * Cardholders cannot download full documents off premises because our authentication system is not hooked up to Hathi.
 (Hathi prefers Shibboleth, used by most university libraries.)
 * OCR is bad enough to make the PDF format preferable.
-* There are unanswered questions as to which of these 1Ms of documents we can serve cardholders, and even what we can do with the 10ks we contributed.
+* There are unanswered questions as to what exactly we can do with these 1Ms of documents and even the 10Ks of documents we originally contributed.
+However, it looks like a web user on NYPL premises can download a PDF of any of those 1Ms of texts.

 ##### The API